gjtiquia/dotfiles/README.md

 > technically can have the same as Ubuntu but... just in case lol

 Cygwin: https://github.com/gjtiquia/.cygwin_dotfiles

+> side note on terminals and shells on Windows

+> Windows Terminal is quite nice to use

 > if everything lives in WSL, i recommend using WSL